-The macular is a part of your eye that contains cone cells that register light, and is responsible for central vision.
-Macular degeneration occurs when these cone cells begin to stop working as a result of damage.
-This can lead to blurry vision, making colours appear muted, and difficulty recognising faces.
+Age-related macular degeneration (AMD) is an eye condition which leads to the loss of central vision over time.
+The macular is a part of your eye that contains cone cells that register light and is responsible for your central vision.
+Macular degeneration occurs when these cone cells begin to stop working.
+This can lead to blurry vision, muted colours, and difficulty recognising faces.

-Who is likely to suffer from Macular Degeneration?
+Who is likely to suffer from macular degeneration?

-Symptoms of Macular Degeneration
+Symptoms of macular degeneration